 Another good way to learn the gender of new words is to learn sentences that suggest the gender to you, or by linking words of the same gender and learning them together, such as l‘homme aime son vélo vert (the man loves his green bike) or la femme aime la forêt et ses belles fleurs (the woman loves the forest and its beautiful flowers).

-Another benefit of doing this is that, when you notice yourself using a certain form in your everyday speech, you’ll be reminded of how to form it in French.
+Another benefit is that when you notice yourself using a certain form in your everyday speech, you’ll be reminded of how to form it in French.

 A great resource for this is the book “English Grammar for Students of French,” however you can use any English grammar book that you already have, or even just do an online review to brush up.

-At the very least, make sure you know what a noun is, as well as adjectives, verbs, different tenses of verbs, types of clauses, adverbs, articles, prepositions and particles.
-Many of the French terms are similar to the English, making them easy to learn; for example, a verb is un verbe—not too hard to remember!
+At the very least, make sure you know each part of speech (noun, verb, adjective, etc.), different tenses of verbs, types of clauses, prepositions and particles.
+Many of the French terms are similar to the English, making them easy to learn—for example, a verb is un verbe—not too hard to remember!

 It’s also worth learning the French names of grammatical terms.
 This will make reading the French grammar books much easier, because they like to be tricky and use French while teaching it to you.

-Get a Good French Dictionary for Learning Grammar
+3. Get a French Dictionary That Includes Grammar Info

-Pocket dictionaries also have grammar sections to help you on the go.
-Keep one of these on you, and when you have a quiet moment, trying creating some French sentences, using the vocab and grammar guides to help.
+Pocket dictionaries also have grammar sections to help you on-the-go.
+Keep one of these on you, and when you have a quiet moment, try creating some French sentences, using the vocabulary and grammar guides to help.
 It’s amazing how tiny these dictionaries can be, so you’ll barely notice you’re carrying it around until you whip it out for some French composition.

-The more grammar and textbooks you have to hand, the better equipped you’ll be to get a handle of French grammar.
-You can collect these from second hand bookstores or charity shops, so you don’t have to fork out for the recommended textbooks that are currently being used in schools or universities.
-These are often just newer versions of the same thing, and once people stop studying French, many of those books end up in second hand shops.
+The more grammar and textbooks you have at hand, the better equipped you’ll be to get a handle on French grammar.
+You can collect these from secondhand bookstores or charity shops, so you don’t have to fork out for the recommended textbooks that are currently being used in schools or universities.
+These are often just newer versions of the same thing, and once people stop studying French, many of those books end up in secondhand shops.

 Plus, since this video content is stuff that native French speakers actually watch on the regular, you’ll get the opportunity to learn real French—the way it’s spoken in modern life.